1936 United States Senate elections: Florida (special)

-There were two special elections in Florida, due to the May 8, 1936 death of four-term Democrat Park Trammell and the June 17, 1936 death of five-term Democrat Duncan U. Fletcher.
+There were two special elections in Florida, due to the May 8, 1936, death of four-term Democrat Park Trammell and the June 17, 1936, death of five-term Democrat Duncan U. Fletcher.

 Florida (special, class 1)

-Democrat Scott M. Loftin was appointed May 26, 1936 to continue the term, pending a special election.
+Democrat Scott Loftin was appointed May 26, 1936, to continue the term, pending a special election.
 Primaries were held August 11, 1936.

-Andrews would be re-elected once and serve until his death September 18, 1946.
+Andrews would be re-elected once and serve until his own death on September 18, 1946.

 Florida (special, class 3)

-Democrat William Luther Hill was appointed July 1, 1936 to continue the term, pending a special election.
-Democrat Claude Pepper, who had lost to Trammell in 1934 won this election.
+Democrat William Luther Hill was appointed July 1, 1936, to continue the term, pending a special election.
+Democrat Claude Pepper, who had lost to Trammell in 1934, won this election.

 Pepper would be re-elected twice and serve until he lost renomination in 1950.
-He would later be elected to the U.S. House of Representatives and serve there for 26 years.
+He would later be elected to the U.S. House of Representatives and served there for 26 years.